pinballmap/pbm-react/README.md

 Release dates are approximate, given that review times vary between the App Store and Play Store.

+### 5.2.16
+January 9, 2023

+- Bug fix: Issue when searching for cities that don't have states (like in Finland, Denmark, Romania)

 ### 5.2.15
 January 7, 2023